elijah629/bagel/README.md

-# BagelChat
+# Bagel

-Talk to anyone!
+Bagel is a Video/Chat app simmilar to omegle